 What is glomerulonephritis?

-Glomerulonephritis is a type of glomerular kidney disease in which the kidneys' filters (called glomeruli composed of tiny blood vessels) become inflamed and scarred, and slowly lose their ability to remove wastes and excess fluid from the blood to make urine.
+Glomerulonephritis is a type of glomerular kidney disease in which the kidneys' filters (glomeruli composed of tiny blood vessels) become inflamed and scarred, and slowly lose their ability to remove wastes and excess fluid from the blood to make urine.
 Types of glomerulonephritis include kidney disease of diabetes, IgA nephropathy, and lupus nephritis.

 What are the symptoms of glomerulonephritis?